 But what if museums, like the proverbial frog in the saucepan, are missing important trends in the world around them?
 What if we are near, or even past, some boiling point that threatens the underpinnings of museums’ traditional role in society?

-We believe that such a moment has indeed arrived and that there is a critical need (and opportunity) to re-think museums and their position in today’s rapidly changing world.
+We believe that such a moment has arrived and that there is a critical need (and opportunity) to re-think museums and their position in today’s rapidly changing world.

 Museums and social capital